frc1711/.github/profile/README.md

 ## 🥅 Goals

 * 👩‍💻 Becoming better programmers.
-Not in only wpilib robotics programming, but website development, app development.
-Using Git and GitHub properly in a team programming environment.
+Not in only wpilib robotics programming, but website development, app development.  ~~Using Git and GitHub properly in a team programming environment.~~ Made it it's own goal.
 * 📖 Sharing what we learn.
 * Documenting our processes and procedures. 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 * Establishing and following our team [Coding Conventions](/profile/coding-conventions.md).
-* Using **Git** and **GitHub** better.
+* Using _**Git**_ and _**GitHub**_ better.
 We need more people writting code for the robot.
 How do we do that?
 We have them using version control and submitting their code back into the current years robot repo.